Bikatr7/Kudasai/README.md

 You can get one here for OpenAI [here](https://platform.openai.com/)

 and for Gemini is a bit more complicated, you'll need to make a google cloud project, enable the vertex AI API, and then create an api key.
-Although Gemini is free under 60 request at once as of Kudasai v3.4.0.
+Although Gemini is free under 60 requests at once as of Kudasai v3.4.0.

 Kijiku is vastly more complicated and has a lot of steps, so let's go over them.

 Provided you accept the prompt and choose '2' to run Kijiku, you will be prompted to choose a LLM.
 Then to enter your api key.
-Provided all goes well, Kijiku will attempt to load it's settings from KudasaiConfig, if it cannot find them, it will create them.
+Provided all goes well, Kijiku will attempt to load it's settings from KudasaiConfig, if it cannot find them, it will create them from the default.
 Kijiku will store your obfuscated api key locally under KudasaiSecrets under %APPDATA% or ~/.config/ depending on your OS.

 You will be prompted if you'd like to change these settings, if you choose to do so, you'll be asked for which setting you'd like to change, and what to change it too, until you choose to exit.
 Multiple things can be done in this menu, so follow the prompts.
 If you want to change anything about the settings, you do it here.